rdentato/tst/tutorial/README.md

 <a id="split-tests"></a>

 ## Split tests
-Usually the `tstcheck()` function is enough to handle the test results but there might be cases when you want to perform some more actions depending on the fact that the test passed or not.
+Usually the `tstcheck()` function is enough to handle the test results, but there might be cases when you want to perform additional actions depending on whether the test passed or not.

 For this there are the following functions: